-stock options, as defined in Section 422 of the Code, or non-qualified stock options.
+Options granted under the Plan are intended to be either incentive stock options, as defined in Section 422 of the Code, or non-qualified stock options.

 Incentive Stock Options.
 Except as provided below with respect to the alternative minimum tax, the optionee will not recognize taxable income upon the grant or exercise of an incentive stock option.
-If the optionee holds the shares received pursuant to the exercise of the option for at least one year after the date of exercise and for at least two years after the option is granted, the optionee will recognize long-term capital gain or loss upon the disposition of the stock measured by the difference between the option exercise price (the stock's basis) and the amount received for such shares upon disposition.
+If the optionee holds the shares received pursuant to the exercise of the option for at least one year after the date of exercise and for at least two years after the optionie will recognize long-term capital gain or loss upon the disposition of the stock measured by the difference between the option exercise price (the stock's basis) and the amount received for such shares upon disposition.